Comprehensive Autistic Trait Inventory

 The CATI was primarily developed for use by researchers interested in quantifying autistic traits within members of the general population.
 While it has been examined in large numbers of non-autistic and autistic people, it has not yet been fully clinically-evaluated.
 While the CATI may be useful in a screening process, it should not be used as the sole assessment tool for diagnosing autism.

-The questionnaire was initially designed and psychometrically evaluated by reseachers at the University of Western Australia (UWA), with input from collaborators at Telethon Kids Institute and the University of British Columbia.
+The questionnaire was initially designed and psychometrically evaluated by reseachers at the University of Western Australia (UWA), with input from collaborators at The Kids Research Institute Australia and the University of British Columbia.
 The items and factors were developed and refined in collaboration and consultation with other autism researchers and clinicians, and autistic individuals at the University of Western Australia, and Macquarie University.

 Take the questionnaire